 The purpose of the Sentencing Guidelines is to establish rational and consistent sentencing standards that reduce sentencing disparity and ensure that the sanctions imposed for felony convictions are proportional to the severity of the conviction offense and the offender’s criminal history.
 Equity in sentencing requires that: (a) convicted felons with similar relevant sentencing criteria should receive similar sanctions; and (b) convicted felons with relevant sentencing criteria substantially different from a typical case should receive different sanctions.

-The Sentencing Guidelines are effective August 1, 2012, and determine the presumptive sentence for felony offenses committed on or after the effective date.
+The 2021 Sentencing Guidelines are effective September 15, and determine the presumptive sentence for felony offenses committed on or after the effective date.
 The Guidelines remain in effect until the next publication.
 Modifications are adopted after public hearing and detail the approved modifications to the Sentencing Guidelines, including rankings for new and amended felony offenses passed by the Legislature and changes to non-legislative policies.

 To read the commentary about Minnesota’s Sentencing Guidelines and the penalty that is recommended for each felony conviction go to the follow website.